tderenzi/tderenzi.github.io/src/portfolio/elom.md

 - Introducing an integrated project management system was recommended to formalize workflows and improve cross-team collaboration.

 # Impact
-- **Efficiency and Security Enhancements**: **Reduced ELOM’s data processing time by 185%, streamlining workflows from data collection to result communication.** This was achieved through a centralized database system with automated visualization capabilities, simplifying form design, enhancing quality control, and enabling real-time data monitoring.
-Additionally, encryption and access controls improved data security, ensuring compliance with privacy regulations and facilitating secure, accessible visual insights for stakeholders.
+- **Efficiency and Security Enhancements**: **Reduced ELOM’s data processing time by 185%, streamlining workflows from data collection to result communication.** The system simplified form design, enabled real-time monitoring to improve quality control, and automatically generated visual reports after data processing.
+Encryption and access controls enhanced security, ensuring compliance with privacy regulations and providing stakeholders with secure, accessible insights.

 - **Improved Assessment Accuracy**: Introduced color-coded instructions, hard-coded stop rules, and instructional videos, which increased the consistency and reliability of data collected by field assessors. **These improvements minimized variability, reduced errors by 20%, and produced more accurate, actionable insights into child development outcomes—essential for informing early childhood strategies.**